Centre for Social impact strategy

 Aaron from BLOOM has the pleasure of working alongside the very talented team at the University of Pennsylvania's Centre for Social Impact Strategy, consulting as an experience and facilitation designer and coach for their annual residential's: the Penn-Columbia Social Impact House (PSIH), Penn Impact Lab (PIL) and the Global Social Impact House (GSIH).

-For the GSIH, CSIS selects 25 of the most promising social entrepreneurs from around the globe to participate in a seven day residential program that provides fellows with the tools, community and training they need to advance their ventures.
-Workshops are customised to the needs of fellow and explore advances concepts in business models, design thinking and leadership.
+They are one week residential programs held for social change-makers, entrepreneurs and leaders providing fellows with the tools, community and training they need to advance their ventures.
+Workshops are customised to the needs of fellow and explore advanced concepts in design thinking, leadership and storytelling.
 The program is also designed to help fellows build meaningful, global connections.
-This year in January, we lived together in a beautiful eco-lodge in the heart of Arenal Volcano National Park in Costa Rica.

 BLOOM's Michael has teamed up with trailblazers in asylum seeker education, The Schoolhouse to create the first-of-its-kind, "Teacher Training, Leadership and Empowerment Program" offering participants (Sudanese and Eritrean asylum seekers currently held in Israel's "Holot" Detention Facility), tools for teaching and educational program design.